owncloud/ocis/docs/ocis/development/extensions.md

 `bin/ocis server`

-Open the browser at http://localhost:9100
+Open the browser at https://localhost:9200

 1. You land on the login screen. click login
-2. You are redirected to an idp at https://localhost:9200/oauth2/auth with a login mask.
-Use `einstein:relativity`to login (one of the three demo users)
+2. You are redirected to an idp at https://localhost:9200/signin/v1/identifier with a login mask.
+Use `einstein:relativity` (one of the three demo users) to log in
 3. You are redirected to http://localhost:9100/#/hello the ocis-hello app
 4. Replace `World` with something else and submit.
 You should see `Hello %something else%`